Paazl/salesforce-b2c-commerce-cartridge/README.md

 ## Installation, Usage and Configuration

 Installation, Usage and Configuration are explained in the documentation provided with this cartridge.
-Go to the documentation folder and open Documentation.html.
+To read the documentation, download the repository in your local machine, then go to the documentation folder and open Documentation.html in your browser.

 ## Support